MichelleT-Portfolio/Transportation-Mobility_Industries/README.md

 Picture this: You just landed after a long-haul flight, and your luggage is nowhere to be found.
 Naturally, you vent on Twitter!
 Airlines today receive a flood of customer feedback online, but how can they keep up with it all?

 Enter AI-driven sentiment analysis! 🌟 This project leverages NLP models to analyze tweets, detect customer sentiment (positive, negative, neutral), and provide airlines with actionable insights to boost customer satisfaction and prevent PR disasters.

+### Objective:
+To develop a Generative AI application that automates the classification and prioritization of customer support tickets, improving response efficiency and customer satisfaction.

+### Approach:
+- Leveraged Large Language Models (LLMs) and sentiment analysis to classify ticket categories, assign priorities, and generate automated responses.
+- Structured feedback data to optimize issue resolution processes.
+- Developed an AI-driven system to predict estimated resolution times based on ticket type.

 📂 [Project Notebook](https://github.com/MichelleT-Portfolio/Transportation-Mobility_Industries/blob/main/AirlineCustomerReview_SentimentAnalysis_2.ipynb
 )